-Once the construction has been finalised, the leather is condition with a mix of Carnauba wax and Gardenia cream.
+Once the construction has been finalized, the leather is conditioned with a mix of Carnauba wax and Gardenia cream.
 Also known as Brazil or palm wax, Carnauba wax has emollient properties that produce a glossy finish when buffed.

-Meanwhile, Gardenia cream is an intense moisturiser that nourishes the leather and leaves it supple.
+Meanwhile, Gardenia cream is an intense moisturizer that nourishes the leather and leaves it supple.

 Finally, the shoes are thoroughly polished before being packaged.

 Watch the process and see the magic yourself with Beckett Simonon’s own video below.
 If you look carefully, you may catch of glimpse of Manchas!

 It’s rare that we’re so impressed by a particular shoe brand.
 While some of our favorites are featured on our guide to the best dress shoe brands due to quality or price, Beckett Simonon has excelled at both.

 With its Group Made-To-Order approach, Beckett Simonon is able to provide ethically-handcrafted full-grain Argentinian calfskin shoes.
 This in itself is impressive.
 However, their low price makes it extraordinary.

 Therefore, we approached Beckett Simonon in order to see what could be provided for our readers.
 The result is an exclusive 20% discount code that you can use when purchasing shoes on their site.

 With their subtle use of perfing and minimalist perfing, these are understated brogues that are perfect for conservative environments.
 Furthermore, these are considered blind brogues as they don’t feature a toe medallion.
 Rather than wingtips, the toe is adorned by a balmoral toe cap.